 Weight, and the role nutrition plays in it, is another factor to consider.
-Excessive weight gain due to immobility may be an issue, interacting with several other domains e.g. difficulty in assessing skin integrity, pre-disposition to obstructive sleep apnoea (breathing), difficulty in transferring, moving and handling (mobility) or catheter change (Continence).
-Conversely, inadequate/poor nutrition and/or inability to maintain sufficient weight puts your skin integrity at risk (pressure sores/slow healing) and increases your susceptibility to hypothermia.
+Excessive weight gain due to immobility may be an issue, interacting with several other domains eg difficulty in assessing skin integrity ('Skin' domain), predisposition to obstructive sleep apnoea, difficulty in transferring, moving and handling ('Mobility' domain) or catheter change ('Continence' domain).
+Conversely, inadequate/poor nutrition and/or ability to maintain sufficient weights puts your skin integrity at risk (pressure sores/slow healing) and increases your susceptibility to hypothermia.
 Explain how you have lost muscle mass on legs and buttocks due to paralysis, as this may not be apparent to assessors who see a 'tetraplegic stomach' (apparent excess abdominal weight due to posture and muscle laxity).